Dhruv-Varshney-developer/etherlite/README.md

 ### Wallet Management
 - Ability to **create and import existing wallets** using private keys or mnemonic phrases.
-- Secure storage of passwords using the browser's built-in **encryption capabilities**.
+- Secure storage of passwords using the local storage and secure **encryption mechanisms**.

 ### Blockchain Interaction
 - Implemented **node and data retrieval functions** for Ethereum interaction.